TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

   \end{array}
 $$

 Here a row swap was essential to bring the matrix into echelon form.
 Sometimes a row swap may just be convenient to simplify the computations.
 Note that we have also introduced a notation for a row swap.
-It is good practice to use a notation like this when you do a row reduction process yourself.
+We stress again that it is *good practice* to use a notation like this when you do a row reduction process yourself.
 To speed up the process it may be preferable to combine row operations that do not interfere.
 In this example the second and the third step both involved adding multiples of the first row to the other rows.
 This can be done simultaneously: